Aberyne Announces Expansion in Europe and USA to Offer the "Best Plant-Based Foie Gras" Before Christmas - vegconomist - the vegan business magazine

-Foi Green, Aberyne‘s plant-based foie gras made with cashews, acclaimed by the three Michelin stars chef Albert Adrià, will arrive at vegan and gourmet shops in Spain, the UK, and Switzerland, just in time before Christmas, Mikel Abeberry, the founder of Aberyne tells vegconomist.
+Foi Green, Aberyne‘s plant-based foie gras made with cashews, acclaimed by the three Michelin star chef Albert Adrià, will arrive at vegan and gourmet shops in Spain, the UK, and Switzerland, just in time for Christmas, Mikel Abeberry, the founder of Aberyne tells vegconomist.

 Additionally, he shared that Aberyne will launch Foi Green in gourmet shops in the USA before the holidays; the company signed an agreement with a nationwide US distributor, marking the company’s first overseas expansion.
 Moreover, the Aberyne will launch a Kickstarter campaign (already live for preview) on the 13th of November, to establish a commercial office and get a foothold in the US, one of the most dynamic plant-based food markets, Abeberry said.